johnofmars/mm-github-pages-starter/_pages/tldr.md

 - Always hip-fire.
 - Always hold to fire, release to detonate.
-- Like all tube grenade launchers, it's a Lightweight Frame, and thus gives a mobility bonus
+- Like all tube grenade launchers, it's a Lightweight Frame, and thus it gives a mobility bonus.

 - **Thin the Herd, the exotic perk**, is 3 perks in one:
   - Do extra damage to enemy shields (bonus damage doesn't work in Crucible or on Arc shields)
-  - Rapid kills after doing damage refill the magazine. (helps maintain uptime)
+  - Rapid kills after doing damage refill the magazine.
+(Helps maintain uptime)
   - Kills always drop ammo.
-It's enough to completely refill your reserves.
+(It's enough to completely refill your reserves.)

 - **Masterworking**:
   - New perk **Chimera**, gives your kinetic `Quickdraw`, `Snapshot Sights` _and_ `Opening Shot` for 3 seconds.